 Introduction

-All scientists and scientific communities recognize the need to document observations and processing clearly and completely to support understanding and reproducibility of their scientific results.
+All scientists and scientific communities recognize the need to document observations and processing clearly and completely to support discovery, understanding and reproducibility of their scientific results.
 Many datasets and products are documented using approaches and tools developed by data collectors to support their own analysis and understanding needs.
-This documentation can exist almost any conceivable form, each with associated storage and preservation strategies.
+This documentation can exist in almost any conceivable form, each with associated storage and preservation strategies.
 This custom, often unstructured, approach may work well for independent investigators or in the confines of a laboratory or community, but it makes it difficult for users outside of these small groups to discover, use, and understand the data without consulting with its creators.

 Metadata, in contrast to documentation, provides well‐defined content in structured representations that make it easier to share and discover.
-This makes it possible for users to access and quickly understand many aspects of datasets that they need to answer specific questions, but have not collected or created themselves.
+This makes it possible for users to access and quickly understand many aspects of datasets that they have not collected or created themselves but need to answer specific questions.
 It also makes it possible to integrate information into discovery and analysis tools, and to provide consistent references from the metadata to external documentation.

 Metadata Standards/Dialects/Recommendations/Concepts

-Scientific communities that recognize the need for metadata typically address that need using one of a couple approaches: they either use a metadata standard proposed by a related community or organization, or they develop one that fits their needs.
+Scientific communities that recognize the need for metadata typically address that need using one of several approaches: they either use a metadata standard proposed by a related community or organization, or they develop a community standard.
 In most cases, they also include a standard representation for the metadata.
 We refer to these representations as metadata dialects.
 These metadata dialects include concept names, definitions and associated structures.
 A concept is a general term for describing a documentation entity, typically a defined element or attribute in XML.
 Typically, the communities or organizations that develop the standard also develop a set of recommendations for metadata content.
 We refer to these as metadata recommendations.

 Dialects and Recommendations at DataONE

 The DataONE Data Catalog (“DataONE Data Catalog,” n.d.) provides a unique opportunity to explore relationships between metadata recommendations and dialects.
-It includes collections of metadata records from 26 different Member Nodes in 6 different dialects.
+It includes collections of metadata records from over 25 different Member Nodes in at least six different dialects.
 The most common dialects are EML and CSDGM, which is commonly known as FGDC because the U.S. Federal Geographic Data Committee developed the standard.

 EML was developed by KNB and LTER (“The Long Term Ecological Research Network | Long-term, broad-scale research to understand our world,” n.d.)

-to address specific needs of the ecological research community.
+to address specific needs of the ecological research community and many ecological research groups in the U.S. and around the world actively use it.
 The authors were influenced by both FGDC and ISO metadata standards, so EML shares characteristics with both standards.
-Many ecological research groups in the U.S. and around the world actively use EML.

 As the ecological research community gained experience with EML, it became clear that, in many cases, metadata records were not complete or consistent enough to serve important community requirements.
 To address this problem, a group of LTER metadata experts developed a set of recommendations for metadata content (EML Best Practices, n.d.).
 These recommendations included elements expected to cover five important use cases: Identification, Discovery, Evaluation, Access, and Integration.